Multi-Graph Transformer for Free-Hand Sketch Recognition: Experiments

-\textbf{Dataset and Pre-Processing } Google QuickDraw~\cite{ha2017sketchrnn}~\footnote{https://quickdraw.withgoogle.com/data} is the largest available sketch dataset containing 50 Million sketches as simplified stroke key points in temporal order, sampled using the Ramer–Douglas–Peucker algorithm after uniformly scaling image coordinates within $0$ to $256$.
+Google QuickDraw~\cite{ha2017sketchrnn}~\footnote{\url{https://quickdraw.withgoogle.com/data}}~\footnote{\url{https://github.com/googlecreativelab/quickdraw-dataset}} is the largest available sketch dataset containing 50 Million sketches as simplified stroke key points in temporal order, sampled using the Ramer–Douglas–Peucker algorithm after uniformly scaling image coordinates within $0$ to $256$.
 Unlike smaller crowd-sourced sketch datasets, \eg, TU-Berlin~\cite{eitz2012humans}, QuickDraw samples were collected via an international online game where users have only 20 seconds to sketch objects from 345 classes, such as cats, dogs, clocks, \textit{etc}.
 Thus, sketch classification on QuickDraw not only involves a diversity of drawing styles, but can also be highly abstract and noisy, making it a challenging and practical test-bed for comparing the effectiveness of various neural network architectures.
-Following recent practices \cite{Dey_2019_CVPR,xu2018sketchmate}, we create random training, validation and test sets from the full dataset by sampling $1000$, $100$ and $100$ sketches respectively from each of the 345 categories in QuickDraw.
-Following \cite{xu2018sketchmate}, we truncate or pad all samples to a uniform length of 100 key points/steps to facilitate efficient training of RNN and GNN-based models.
-We provide summary statistics for our training, validation and test sets in Table~\ref{table:tiny_quickdraw_v1}, and histograms visualizing the key points per sketch are shown in Figure \ref{fig:statistic_analysis_4_dataset}.
+Following recent practices \cite{Dey_2019_CVPR,xu2018sketchmate}, we create random training, validation and test sets from the full dataset by sampling $1000$, $100$ and $100$ sketches respectively from each of the 345 categories in QuickDraw. \black{Although the transformer architecture is able to handle sketches with any finite number of key points,} following \cite{xu2018sketchmate}, we truncate or pad all samples to a uniform length of 100 key points/steps to facilitate efficient training of RNN and GNN-based models, \black{to save parameters and training time}.
+We provide summary statistics for our training, validation and test sets in Table~\ref{table:tiny_quickdraw_v1}, and histograms visualizing the key points per sketch are shown in Figure \ref{fig:statistic_analysis_4_dataset}. \\